Dorset: Religious sites

 Unlike all of its neighbouring counties, Dorset does not have a cathedral.
 Over 95% of the county falls within the Church of England Diocese of Salisbury.
 A small section to the west comes under the Diocese of Bath and Wells and to the east Christchurch and much of Bournemouth—both historically part of Hampshire—belong to the Diocese of Winchester.
 The Roman Catholic Diocese of Plymouth incorporates most of Dorset with the exception of Christchurch and a portion of Bournemouth which belongs to the Diocese of Portsmouth.
 Few purpose-built places of worship exist in Dorset for faiths other than Christianity.
 In 2008 a Hindu temple was constructed in Blandford Forum for the Gurkhas based at the town's military camp.
-Bournemouth, which contains a higher proportion of Jewish residents than the national average, has three synagogues besides an Islamic Centre and a mosque for Muslims.
+Bournemouth, which contains a higher proportion of Jewish residents than the national average, has three synagogues and an Islamic Centre and a mosque for Muslims.

 Christianity was introduced to Dorset by the Romans.
 A 4th century Roman mosaic discovered near Hinton St Mary contains what is generally accepted to be an image of Christ.
 Christianity became firmly established in the county during the Saxon period although there are few surviving Saxon churches; the most complete is St. Martin's in Wareham which has features from the early 11th century.
 Mediaeval churches are more prevalent in Dorset; most are 15th century and are of a Perpendicular style.
 Sherborne Abbey, one of the county's largest, is noted for its broad fan vaulting added during an extensive 15th century rebuild.
 Founded in AD 705 by Aldhelm, the Abbey contained the chair of the Bishop of Sherborne and was granted cathedral status until 1075 when the diocese was transferred to Old Sarum.
 Wimborne Minster features a chained library and a 14th-century astronomical clock; Christchurch Priory is renowned for its miraculous beam which, according to legend, was installed by Christ; and the 15th century roof spanning the nave at St John the Baptist Church in Bere Regis is described by architectural historian Nikolaus Pevsner as the "finest timber roof of Dorset".
-St Candida and Holy Cross at Whitchurch Canonicorum is the only church in the country, besides Westminster Abbey, to have a shrine that contains the relics of a saint.
+Saint Wite's shrine is located in the north transept of St Candida and Holy Cross at Whitchurch Canonicorum.
+It is the only church in the country, besides Westminster Abbey, to have a shrine that contains the relics of a saint.